dariober/ASCIIGenome/docs/commandHelp.rst

 :code:`reload [track_regex = .*]...`

 Reload track files.  *reload* is useful when an input track file is edited by external actions and you want to reload it in the current session.
 This is easier than dropping and re-opening tracks with *dropTracks ... && open ...* since track formattings and filters are preserved.

+A track is dropped if it cannot be reloaded, for example when the sequence disctionary has become incompatible with the current one.

 Examples::